ChuDragon/JS-proj-dinosaurs/README.md

 My work was mostly in JavaScript, as well as some html/css to create an interactive, appealing UI.

 ## Setup/Dependencies
-HTML protocol needs to run in order for the app to work.
+The app needs to ruun on HTML protocol in order to work.
-To do this, install a Live Server package/extension in your code editor.
+One way to do this is to install a Live Server package/extension in your code editor.
-Open the project folder in the editor and start the Live Server package/extension.
-Then, open the 'index.html' file in your browser.
+Then, open the project folder in the editor and start the Live Server package/extension.
+Start the app by opening the 'index.html' file in your browser.

 The stored data is located in the `dinodata.js` file.

 ## Concepts Practiced